AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: Experimental Setups

-Our main experiments are conducted with a \textit{GPU memory constraint of 27GB}.
-For each model, we truncate the input such that its maximum GPU memory usage during training does not exceed the constraint when gradient checkpointing~\cite{chen2016training} is disabled.
-The constraint is specifically chosen such that the baselines perform reasonably.\footnote{The implementations by some baseline models require the input length to be a multiplier of $1024$.
-Setting a constraint of 24GB, a more common number, would lead to further truncation and significant performance drop.} Although our model theoretically maintains a consistent GPU memory consumption during training regardless of the number of input tokens processed, we have chosen to restrict the maximum number of input tokens in a training sample to $51200$ for reasonable training time.
+\textbf{Experiment Setups and Comparisons.} Our main experiments are conducted with a \textit{GPU memory constraint of 27GB}.
+For each model, we truncate the input such that its maximum GPU memory usage during training does not exceed the constraint when gradient checkpointing~\cite{chen2016training} is \textit{disabled}.
+The constraint is specifically chosen such that the baselines perform reasonably.
 Appendix~\ref{appendix:model_input} provides information on the maximum number of input tokens that can conform to the constraint for other models.